wmay/euc-safety/_guides/helmets.md

 vision.

 **Ventilation:** Due to the face shield blocking airflow, street helmets have less ventilation than off-road helmets.
-Off-road helmets are also explicitly designed to provide more airflow for riders that may be exerting themselves while riding slowly through tricky terrain.
+Off-road helmets' pointy chinbars also provide more airflow to a rider's face.

 **Noise:** Street helmets are typically designed to be quieter, which is good at high speeds and around cars, but may be a nuisance at lower speeds and around